cap-mahdi/build-your-dream-team-react/README.md

 Link: https://rapidapi.com/tipsters/api/sportscore1

 ### Demo Video
-If you just want to see the results and how the app works, you can watch the video named `build-your-dream-team.mp4`.
+If you just want to see the results and how the app works, you can watch the video named `build-your-dream-team.mp4`. (you will have to download it)

 ### Resources
 Dream Squad uses various CSS resources to enhance its design: